x3dom/pipeline/README.rst

 Launching
 ---------

-Modelconvert uses a `Procfile`_ to manage services during development.
-You can use this on your local machine to start all required services at once using `Honcho`_ (which has been installed with the requirements).
-If your Redis server is alreadu running you need to uncomment the respective line in the ``Procfile``.
+You can use a `Procfile`_ to manage services during development.
+This is an easy way to start all required services at once on your local machine.
+In order to use this mechanism, copy the file ``Procfile.example`` into ``Procfile`` and adapt to match your system.
+For example, if your Redis server is not already running you need to uncomment and/or adapt the respective line in your ``Procfile``.
+The Procfile is not checked into the repository, since each development environment is a little bit different.

+When done, use `Honcho`_ (which has been installed with the requirements) to launch the Procfile.

 .. code-block:: bash